Returns the current request id.

 If it is not a log request, this method comes up with a unique id for the current request.

-On ASP.NET 4.x, if you have Event Tracing for Windows (ETW) switched on, JSNLog uses the same request id that is used internally by IIS.
+If you have Event Tracing for Windows (ETW) switched on, JSNLog uses the same request id that is used internally by IIS.

 If the method can't get the request id with the above means, it generates a random GUID.